9030 State Route 108

-Matt McManus has over five years of experience as a strength and conditioning coach at the college level.
-He was most recently an Assistant Strength and Conditioning Coach at the University of Maryland, where he oversaw the strength and conditioning programs for women’s soccer, softball, and women’s tennis while assisting with men’s lacrosse and volleyball.
+Matt McManus has over ten years of experience as a strength and conditioning coach, including five at the Division 1 college level.
+Before coming to Axis he was an Assistant Strength and Conditioning Coach at the University of Maryland, where he oversaw the strength and conditioning programs for women’s soccer, softball, and women’s tennis while assisting with men’s lacrosse and volleyball.

 Before coming to Maryland Matt worked at the University of Michigan for a year, where he assisted with all of the Wolverines' 27 Olympic Sports.

-Throughout his career Matt has worked with numerous All-Conference and All-American athletes, as well as several NBA and NFL draft picks.
-Matt received his Bachelor's degree in Movement Science from Michigan in 2008 and his Master's in Health and Human Movement from Utah State in 2010.
+Throughout his career Matt has worked with numerous All-Conference and All-American athletes, as well as notable professional athletes James Harden, Trey Burke, Nik Stauskas, Tim Hardaway Jr., Bobby Wagner, and Robert Turbin.
+He received his Bachelor's degree in Movement Science from Michigan in 2008 and his Master's in Health and Human Movement from Utah State in 2010.
 He is a Certified Strength and Conditioning Specialist (CSCS) through the NSCA and a Level 1 Sports Performance Coach through USA Weightlifting.
-Matt has competed in powerlifting and weightlifting since 2007.
+Matt has also competed in powerlifting and weightlifting since 2007.
 He placed first at the USA Powerlifting Arizona State Championships in 2008 and the American Powerlifting Federation Utah State Championships in 2010 and is the former USAPL junior state record holder in the squat in Michigan.

-Riley Fritts graduated from Centennial High School in 2006.
-While at Centennial, he played football and basketball, earning All-Conference honors.
+Riley Fritts, a 2006 Centennial High School graduate, is in his third year as a coach as Axis.
+While at Centennial, Riley played football and basketball, earning All-Conference honors.

 After graduation, Riley went on to play football at Salisbury University.
-While splitting time at linebacker and defensive end he earned multiple conference player of the week awards, along with All-Conference and All-American honors.
+While splitting time at linebacker and defensive end he earned multiple conference player of the week awards, along with All-Conference and All-American honors during his senior year.